apbrogan/Tnseq/README.md

-# Tnseq
-Rudner lab Tn-seq analysis pipeline

-Mariner TN-Seq pipeline by Joel Sher
+# Mariner TN-Seq pipeline by Joel Sher

 Updated 1_22_19

 Instructions for using pipeline.
 If this is your first time start here, if not skip to step 3